stevetwitte/trapped-in-a-cave/README.md

 # trapped in a cave git repo

-This is the repository for my REPL game "Trapped In A Cave" My first Ruby project at Wyncode Coding Bootcamp.
+This is the repository for my REPL game "Trapped In A Cave", my first Ruby project at Wyncode Coding Bootcamp.